easttennesseecc-star/Q-Top-Dog-IDE/API_KEY_RESPONSIBILITY_MODEL.md

 ```
 Your encrypted key
      ↓
-Q-IDE decrypts only when you use AI feature
+Top Dog decrypts only when you use AI feature
      ↓
 Key sent directly to provider (OpenAI, Google, etc.)
      ↓
-Q-IDE NEVER logs, stores, or monitors the request
+Top Dog NEVER logs, stores, or monitors the request
      ↓
-Response returned to Q-IDE
+Response returned to Top Dog
      ↓
-Q-IDE displays to you, then forgets
+Top Dog displays to you, then forgets
 ```

 ### Key Lifecycle (Safe)
 ```
 ┌─────────────┐
-│ Add Key     │ You paste your API key in Q-IDE settings
+│ Add Key     │ You paste your API key in Top Dog settings
 └──────┬──────┘
        ↓
 ┌─────────────┐
-│ Encrypt     │ Q-IDE encrypts with system keyring
+│ Encrypt     │ Top Dog encrypts with system keyring
 └──────┬──────┘
        ↓
 ┌─────────────┐
-│ Store Local │ Saved in ~/.q-ide/llm_keys.json
+│ Store Local │ Saved in ~/.Top Dog/llm_keys.json
 └──────┬──────┘
        ↓
 ┌─────────────┐